Pen – FrøyaRingen (NYTEK23)

 The fish farmer must have good routines for the surveillance of the fish and dead fish removal.
 The frequency of dead fish removal is daily.

-2.7.4.1 Critical amount of dead fish
+2.7.4.1 Critical number of dead fish

 Prerequisites: